 in view of the

-single-seater thought to be sold;
+modest number of single-seater thought to be sold;

 the Northrop F-5B would take care of training new pilots.
 Increasing

 of Tigers sold dictated the development and production of the